vmolierihimss/mobile-challenge/README.md

 We provide an example listing response ([`data/reports.json`](data/reports.json)) that you can use as the basis of your listing.
 Please fill the appropriate fields in the wireframe, ignore the "Details" link.

 Furthermore we need a way to _block_ the content and _resolve_ those reports.
-The two buttons in the UI should do a call to your backend service in order to block the content or to resolve the ticket.
-You are free to implement the blocking as you want, however the resolving should be defined as a `PUT` request to an endpoint with this structure `/reports/:reportId`.
-An example request for how to update a report is in [`data/update_ticket_request.json`](data/update_ticket_request.json).
+Ideally this will be implemented as a local database.
+The two buttons in the UI should do a call to your database in order to block the content or to resolve the ticket.
+You are free to implement the blocking as you want.
+For bonus points, add a mock for a backend call.

 - **`Block`:** Means that the content should no longer be available to users